theCalcaholic/bash-utils/README.md

 Execute CMD whenever a file within DIR has been changed.

 USAGE:
-  exec-on-change.sh DIR CMD [OPTIONS]
+  exec-on-change.sh directory command [OPTIONS]
-  DIR: Path to watch for changes
+  directory: Path to watch for changes
-  CMD: Command to execute
+  command: Command to execute

   OPTIONS:
     --help, -h: Show this message